 Our fur babies

 Doggies!
 Like Pokemon I just wanna catch them all!
 Unfortunately, Ron won’t let me.
 He wants to get some alpacas.
 I think I get weird enough looks walking down the street with 22 stone of bear – adding some alpacas to the mix might end up with the men in white coats coming to get me!
 We are both big softies when it comes to our babies though and we are the proud parents to two Newfoundlands.
 We’re the kind of idiots that upgrades the bed to a super-king so that our eldest, Treacle Bear (the brown one one the right) can join us for nightly snuggles.
 She takes up 2/3rds of the bed and just leaves us just a small edge.
 Our other Gus (black one on the left) likes to be the man of the house.
 He loves being outside and you can usually find him outside of the front door ready to protect us from literally anything.
 He takes his task of protection very seriously so will also bark at a birds, the wind, people on bikes, and most amusingly, any kind of animal on the TV.
 It doesn’t even have to be an actual real animal and he has been known for barking at animated ones too.
 For his downright crazy behaviour he is more commonly referred to as Dick Head.
 I can’t imagine my life without dogs.
 To be fair, I prefer them to humans most of the time.

-If you’re yet to be scared off and would look to book a free consultation to discuss your wedding photography (and cuddle with my dogs) please do get in touch.
+If you’re yet to be scared off (you are EPIC and I love you) and would look to book a free consultation to discuss your wedding photography (and cuddle with my dogs) please do get in touch.